pic

 This section will be relatively brief, focusing solely on the distinctions between mutable and immutable objects.
 Subsequent sections will expand on their uses and properties.

-To illustrate the consequences of immutability, the following examples attempt to modify existing elements of a collection.
-The examples rely on vectors as an example of mutable object and tuples for immutable ones.
+To illustrate, the following examples attempt to modify existing elements of a collection.
+The examples rely on vectors as an example of a mutable object and tuples for immutable ones.
 Additionally, we present the case of strings as another example of immutable object.
 Recall that strings are essentially sequences of characters, usually employed to represent text.

 x = [3,4,5]